 Let's start with a look a the map below.
 It shows the location of the park at the top of New Zealand's South Island.

 Westport is located on the coast at the bottom left and Motueka is located on the north facing coast.
 The road between the two, Route 6, is what most visitors take in order to access the popular Abel Tasman National Park and one of the reasons that Kahurangi remains a quiet corner in the New Zealand landscape.

 To access the Kahurangi wilderness takes a bit of an effort.
-It means driving up the stunning stretch of coastline from Westport to Karamea (59 miles each way) and after your visit, or staying for one or two nights, retracing your steps back to Westport.
+It means driving up the stunning stretch of coastline from Westport to Karamea (59 miles each way) and after your visit retracing your steps back to Westport.

 The Kahurangi National Park.